lsst-dm/dmtn-056/butler.rst

     .. todo::

-        How much more of :ref:`Registry's <Registry>` should Butler forward.
+        How much more of :ref:`Registry's <Registry>` should Butler forward?

 .. py:class:: ButlerConfiguration